Program Training

 Clinical Neuropsychology

 Each postdoctoral fellow participates in two hours of regularly scheduled, face-to-face, individual supervision per week by a licensed psychologist.
-Moreover, fellows receive training through didactics, reading materials, and mentorship on how to provide clinical supervision to junior trainees.
+Moreover, fellows receive training through didactics, reading materials, and mentorship on how to provide clinical supervision to doctoral trainees.
 They are also engaged in supervision of trainees during their postdoctoral experience.

 Postdoctoral fellows are evaluated at the end of each training quarter to review their progress towards their goals and the development of advanced competencies.
 Progress is assessed on an ongoing basis via live observation, review of recorded service delivery sessions, detailed reviews of the trainee’s written notes and reports, observation of presentations of case formulations and treatment planning, informal feedback from referral sources, and research achievements.
 Supervisors and fellows review written evaluations in individual face-to-face meetings with the supervisors.